Susheel1101/portfolio/README.md

 My work spans NLP, cloud computing, predictive modeling, and data infrastructure — with hands-on experience using tools like Python, AWS, SQL, and PySpark to solve real-world problems.
 I've collaborated on projects ranging from customer simulation systems and job-matching platforms to quantum simulations and public policy research.

-I'm especially interested in roles and collaborations that involve data strategy, model development, and scalable analytics in domains like tech, research, or product development.
+I'm especially interested in roles and collaborations that involve data strategy, model development, and scalable analytics in domains like tech, automotive, consulting, and fintech.

 ## Repository Overview